5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Use [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) to generate your own `CPUFriendDataProvider.kext` to optimize CPU Power Management if your T490 uses a different CPU than mine.
 - **Enabling Hibernation**: Use Terminal or change in Hackintool
 	- Disable PowerNap: `sudo pmset -a powernap 0`
 	- Change Hibernatemode to 25: `sudo pmset -a hibernatemode 25`
+- Install [**MonitorControl**](https://github.com/MonitorControl/MonitorControl) (optional).
+It's a helpful little tool that lets you control the brightness and contrast of external displays from the menubar.

 ## Understanding YogaSMC Settings
 Open the YogaSMC preference pane.
 You will find the following options (among others):